Family planning: LGBT family planning

 For individuals who plan on building a family in the near or distant future, some options available are oocyte cryopreservation, IVF with cryopreservation of embryos using donor gametes, or ovarian tissue cryopreservation (OTC).
 The method with the highest likelihood of future pregnancies is oocyte freezing and embryo freezing.
 For individuals wanting to conceive very soon, they will need to use donor gametes.
 The donor gametes can be anonymous or known directed donors.
-These donors must undergo a mandated Food and Drug Administration (FDA) screenings which include questionnaires, physical examination, and sexually transmitted disease.
+These donors must undergo a mandated Food and Drug Administration (FDA) screenings which include questionnaires, physical examination, and sexually transmitted infection.

 Lesbian couples

 Lesbian couples need donor sperm to conceive through several options, including therapeutic donor insemination (TDI) with or without ovarian stimulation, autologous IVF, and reciprocal or co-IVF.

-Reciprocal or co-IVF is an option where one partner undergoes controlled ovarian hyper-stimulation and oocyte retrieval followed by transfer of a fertilized embryo into the other’s uterus.
-Co-IVF is not considered oocyte donation because the oocyte is considered shared (just as the sperm is “shared” between heterosexual couples).
+Reciprocal or co-IVF is an option where one partner undergoes controlled ovarian hyper-stimulation and oocyte retrieval followed by transfer of a fertilized embryo into the other's uterus.
+Co-IVF is not considered oocyte donation because the oocyte is considered shared (just as the sperm is "shared" between heterosexual couples).
 Studies suggest that co-IVF can lessen emotional insecurities in lesbian households.